Table of Contents

 Find out the number to crisis intervention in your area and in an emergency call crisis intervention or 911.
 Also, this article is not an answer to every single situation (it is a guide) and I realize that you may be in a situation where you have tried everything and you don’t know where to turn for help.
 All you can do is try your best and involve family support, community support, and professional support as much as you can.

 Be consistent with the methods discussed above to let your child know that tantrums do not work.
 It will take time, patience, and consistency before you see change.

-If you are out in the community and you cannot ignore the tantrum, take the child out of the store/restaurant to handle the tantrum.
-If you have a car, you may need to sit with the child in the car until he/she calms down.
+If you are out in the community and you cannot ignore the tantrum, take the child out of the store/restaurant.
+If you have a car, you may need to sit with your child in the car until they calm down.